kristopherjohnson/SublimeTaskPaper/README.markdown

 ### Features

-- Automatically opens files with `.textpaper` suffix as TextPaper format
+- Automatically opens files with `.taskpaper` suffix as TextPaper format
 - Project names, notes, and tags are displayed with special highlighting.
 (Tasks are displayed as plain text.)